Last updated on November 25, 2023

 |TRADEAIR (IFSC) PRIVATE LIMITED||TM-SCM|

 Key Points About NSE’s Global Exchange

-- IFSC receipts don’t constitute one share of a US stock.
-They are issued in some ratio or proportion of underlying asset or stock that is intended to be bought.
-For example, 50 NSE IFSC receipts may constitute one single US stock or 100 IFSC receipt may only represent half ownership of any given US stock.
+- IFSC Receipts: IFSC receipts do not represent a single share of a US stock.
+Instead, they are issued in specific ratios or proportions of the underlying asset or stock that investors intend to buy.
+For instance, 50 NSE IFSC receipts may constitute one single US stock, or 100 IFSC receipts may represent half ownership of a given US stock.

-- The price movement of the underlying security is a minimum of USD 0.01 which means that price can move from USD 1.64 to USD 1.65, USD 1.66 and so on.
+- Price Movement: The minimum price movement for the underlying securities traded on NSE IFSC is USD 0.01.
+This means that the price can fluctuate from USD 1.64 to USD 1.65, USD 1.66, and so on.

 Interested in NSE?
 More Articles For You